 One innovation revolutionized how we buy things in the 1990s – “just-in-time” management.
-Before just-in-time, any manufacturing facility needed to keep a stock of both raw materials and parts on hand, as well as a stock of finished products, taking up space and capital that could be better spent elsewhere.
+Before just in time, any manufacturing facility needed to keep a stock of both raw materials and parts on hand.
+As well as a stock of finished products, taking up space and capital that could be better spent elsewhere.

 Just-in-time management instead developed systems where the parts and raw materials show up right when you needed them.
-This innovation has reduced waste, increased product quality, and driven down the prices consumers and wholesalers alike pay for everything we buy.
+This innovation has reduced waste, increased product quality, and drive down the prices consumers and wholesalers alike pay for everything we buy.